-During the 2013 fall semester, McCarthy Hall, a student residence along Sharpless St., is being demolished to make way for a 90,000 square-foot facility housing the majority of programs in the College of Business and Public Affairs.
+Later this academic year, McCarthy Hall, a student residence along Sharpless St., will be demolished to make way for a 90,000 square-foot facility housing the majority of programs in the College of Business and Public Affairs.

 Designed by the architectural team of Voith-MacTavish Architects and Moody-Nolan Ltd., the five-story building will include classrooms, faculty offices, lecture halls, seminar and conference rooms, and student lounges.
 Its archway entrances on South Church St. will resemble the Collegiate Gothic style of Philips Memorial building.
 My suggestion for the interior description: This exterior and interior will reflect state-of-the-art, design, materials, finishes and technology with a goal of achieving LEED Platinum classification.